howest-mct/2023-2024-projectone-ctai-sirbucezar/Docs/Feedforward.md

 - ***Feedback 3:*** I should first choose one of the 2 gears to laser cut out of acryl, and the other one shall be wooden so I can apply the modifications in sizing if needed.
 Use gear generator softwares for getting the right dimensions, ratios, sizing.
 - ***Feedback 4:*** My electronic components seem to fit well the task I want to assign them to.

-## Conversation 2 (Date: xx/xx/2024)
+## Conversation 2 (Date: 03/06/2024)

-Lecturer:
+Lecturer: Pieter Jan

-Questions for this conversation:
+### Questions for this conversation:

-- Question 1: V
+- **Fixed the Github lfg problem**
+- ***Question 1:*** What would be the best way to implement the transmission mechanism between the stepper motor and the gearing?

-This is the feedback on my questions.
+### This is the feedback on my questions.

-- Feedback 1: G
+- ***Feedback 1:*** I should make a hole in the layer between the stepper motor and the gear, and then3D print a platform according to the right sizing needed to avoid design and mechanical complications.

 ## Conversation 3 (Date: xx/xx/2024)